Martchus/syncthingtray/README.md

 * English and German localization

 ## Planned features
-The tray is still under development; the following features are planned:
+The tray is still under development; the following features are under construction or planned:

+* Build Syncthing as a library to run it in the same process as the tray/GUI
+* Create Qt Quick Controls 2 and Kirigami 2 based frontend for mobile devices (focusing on Android)
 * Show recently processed items
 * Make some notifications configurable on folder level
 * Optionally notify for single file updates (https://github.com/Martchus/syncthingtray/issues/7)
-* ~~Provide built-in support for file system watches~~ (canceled because this will be implemented in Syncthing itself)

 ## Screenshots